TerraMasterOfficial/app-pkg-tools/TOS 7 Application Development Guide/04_Package_Specification.md

 | Upgrade | App Center (user clicks "Update" button when a new version is available) | Pull new image, rebuild container | Zero-downtime or brief downtime | It is recommended that applications support smooth upgrades to avoid data interruption |
 | Uninstall | App Center (user clicks "Uninstall" button) | Remove container, optionally clean up volumes | All resources released | Users can choose whether to retain data volumes to avoid accidental data deletion |

-> Note: "App Center" refers to the built-in application management interface of the TNAS system.
+> Note: "App Center" refers to the built-in application management interface of the TOS system.
 Install/start/stop/upgrade/uninstall operations performed by users through this interface will trigger the corresponding lifecycle processes.

 ### 4.2 Version Number Specification